-In this course we will be discussing the many aspects of working as an herbalist with the pediatric population.
-We will tackle how to keep children healthy with herbal medicines, and we will be reviewing common issues and conditions that are unique to children (everything from head lice to toe fungus from infants to adolescents).
-Herbal formulas and protocols for common childhood complaints will be covered.
+During this 10-week interactive course (2 recorded interactive webinars each week, 1 live class, and downloadable class documents each week for a total of 30 classes) we will be discussing the many aspects of working as an herbalist with the pediatric population.
+We will cover common issues and conditions that are unique to children, from head lice to toe fungus from infants to adolescents.
+We will cover herbal protocols for common childhood issues, how to determine by observation and simple tools when a condition can be dealt with by herbs and when it necessitates a visit to the pediatrician.
 An appropriate materia medica for each topic will be included with kid-friendly formulas as appropriate.
-We will also cover how to determine by observation and simple tools when a condition can be dealt with by herbs and when it necessitates a visit to the pediatrician.

 The Pediatric Herbal Medicine course will cover: